Writing Tests Using the CS 70 TestingLogger

 affirm_expected

-The next two examples (test3
+The first two examples (test_addition

-and test4
+and test_multiple

 ) use affirm_expected

-In test3
+In test_addition

 , the expression 1 + 1